 USA Today bestselling author Lucy Monroe brings you a wonderful tale of passion, desire and true love that begs the question, marry in haste, repent at…pleasure?

-This book was originally published in eBook by Harlequin Ent. and Lucy has revised it to erase the discrepancies with previous Scorsolini royals books as well as expanded it for readers to enjoy more fully.
+A much shorter version of this book was originally published in eBook only by Harlequin Ent. and Lucy has revised it extensively to erase the discrepancies with the previous Scorsolini Royal Brides books, as well as nearly doubling the wordcount for readers to enjoy the story more fully.

 “In the new Lucy Monroe read this is the case for Kiki and Mich, they both come from powerful, strong families.
 They meet and instantly fall in love, but neither one reveals their titles.
 They are wrapped in a bubble of love and even when Kiki drops the pregnancy bombshell it does not blow the whirlwind love out of the works.
 No they marry and are instantly happier than ever.
 That is until reality comes knocking on the door.
 And the truth is revealed, will it shatter their love or make it stronger than before” ~Desere, Goodreads.com reader review